-The estimates, of course, pertain only to the death of children before age one, offering no indication of the prevalence by which mothers have experienced the death of older children.
-Thus, Figure 2 depicts the mU5M to demonstrate the prevalence of mothers who have experienced a young child die.
+The estimates pertain only to the death of children before age one, offering no indication of the prevalence by which mothers have experienced the death of children under five or older children.
+Figure 2 depicts the global mU5M, summarizing the prevalence of mothers who have experienced a young child die.
 The top panel depicts the mU5M values for younger mothers ages 20-44 and the bottom panel presents the mU5M values for older mothers ages 45-49 years old.
 In several countries across Europe and Asia, fewer than 10 per 1,000 young mothers had experienced a child die before age five, whereas upwards of 35 per 1,000 older mothers had.
 In as many as 15 countries across the Middle East and West and Central Africa, more than 300 per 1,000 reproductive age mothers had lost a child, whereas more than half of all older mothers had in most of these countries.

-Like the mIM, these estimates reveal even larger inequalities in mothers’ experiences of under-five mortality than current under-five mortality rates.
-For example, a child born in Niger is roughly 41 times more likely to die before their fifth birthday than a child born in Hong Kong (see Appendix A).
-Yet, the difference in mothers’ accumulated experiences of loss is far greater: a mother in Niger is roughly 157 times more likely to have experienced a child die before age five than a mother in Hong Kong.
+As with the mIM, the inequality in mothers’ experiences of under-five mortality far exceeds both current and historical differences in the under-five mortality rates themselves.
+By way of example, a child born in Niger today is roughly 41 times more likely to die before their fifth birthday than a child born in Hong Kong (see Appendix A).
+Yet, the difference in mothers’ accumulated experiences of loss is far greater: a mother in Niger is roughly 157 times more likely to have experienced the death of a child under age five than is a mother in Hong Kong.
+This compounded disparity results from the combined legacy of the mortality and fertility rates that characterize each country.
+In Niger, not only is the child mortality rate high; women have high fertility, and each birth increases the mother’s overall exposure to the risk of experiencing a child’s death.
+In contexts like these, among highest fertility women (i.e., 7+) the probability of having lost a child approximates 1.

-While there is considerable demographic interest in the experience of infant and under-five mortality across the globe, the focus on maternal losses of children in these age groups overlooks the extent to which the same age groups of mothers experience the death of older children, adolescents, and even young adults.
-To offer a more comprehensive overview of the burden of child loss regardless of the child’s age at the time of death, Figure 3 depicts the burden of all offspring mortality (mOM) among mothers 45-49 years old.
-Unsurprisingly, the mOM indicators are globally patterned very similarly to both the mIM and mU5M: countries where a high prevalence of mothers have lost an infant or under-five year old child are those with overall high levels of maternal bereavement.
-Yet, what is striking is how many more mothers have ever lost a child, relative to only those bereaved by the death of an infant or under-five year old.
-In as many as 37 countries across the global south more than 400 per 1,000 mothers—40%—have ever experienced a child die and in as many 22 countries, more than one half of mothers have experienced a child die.
-Yet, in as many as 48 countries across Europe, North America, and parts of Asia, fewer than 50 per 1,000—that is, less than 5% of mothers—have ever lost a child, reflecting the stark inequality in maternal experiences that mortality and fertility conditions generate.
+The risk of child death for parents persists well beyond the 60-month mark that so thoroughly permeates contemporary approaches to measuring and monitoring health in early childhood.
+To offer a comprehensive overview of the total burden of child loss (i.e., regardless of the child’s age at the time of death), Figure 3 depicts the burden of all offspring mortality (mOM) among mothers 45-49 years old.
+For obvious reasons, the global patterning of the mOM indicators closely follows the trends of both the mIM and mU5M: countries wherein a high prevalence of mothers have lost an infant or under-five year old child also carry high levels of maternal bereavement when measured on a longer time horizon.
+Still, the differences in magnitude are striking; even though an individual child’s risk of death declines precipitously after 60 months, the risk to parents remains sizable.
+In as many 22 countries – all located in sub-Saharan Africa and the Middle East and all featuring the combination of high mortality and high fertility rates – more than one half of mothers have experienced a child die.
+At the other end of the spectrum, the reigning pattern across Europe, North America, and parts of Asia (48 countries total, all of which have secured high rates of child survival and low or very-low fertility) is that fewer than 50 per 1,000 have ever lost a child, reflecting the stark inequality this combination of mortality and fertility conditions generate for maternal experiences.